jsherman212/ipwndfu/README.md

 ### How it works
 - checkm8 exploit flow is the same (and not modified)
+- checkm8 shellcode is modified
+	- AOP SRAM is brought up (Thanks [Siguza](https://twitter.com/s1guza))
-- checkm8 shellcode is modified to insert a TTE that translates VA `0x102000000` to PA `0x180000000` (rwx) so we have a spot to place our code
+	- A TTE is inserted that translates VA `0x934e00000` to PA `0x234e00000` for an rwx view of AOP SRAM
-	- this needs to be done because T8010 exploit flow does not make an rwx view of SRAM, but one rw (original TTE) and rx (VA `0x182000000` -> PA `0x180000000`)
-- in SRAM, the boot tramp has an entire page dedicated to it.
-It only uses 0x340 bytes of that page, so we place the debugger code 0x340 bytes from the start and have 0x3cc0 unused bytes to work with (on T8015, but what about T8010?)
 - checkm8 usb interface replacement code has been modified to initialize SecureDBG upon request `0xfffe`
-	- SecureDBG code is uploaded to device (and sits inside `io_buffer`)
+	- SecureDBG code is uploaded to device (and sits inside `io_buffer`) in chunks
-	- control transfer `0xfffe` is sent
+	- control transfer `0xfffe` is sent.
+For each chunk:
-		- debugger code is copied from io_buffer to `0x102018340` on T8015
+		- copy to AOP SRAM (+offset, if not first upload)
+	- when we're done copying all debugger code, branch to `debugger_entryp` @ `0x934e00000`
+		- sets up a logging system (retreive logs with ctrl transfer `0x4000`)
+		- brings up the debugger cpu, CPU5 (`TODO`)
+		- ...

-		- branches to debugger entrypoint, also at `0x102018340`, and sends return value back as a response (0 == success, otherwise fail)
+sends return value back as a response (0 == success, otherwise fail)

 ## checkm8